Mariaryeni Gutiérrez

-Mariaryeni Gutiérrez Soto (born 5 May 1989) is an inactive Venezuelan tennis player.
+Mariaryeni Gutiérrez Soto (born 5 May 1989) is a Venezuelan former tennis player.

 Born in Caracas, Gutiérrez played collegiate tennis in the United States for Lamar University from 2006 to 2010.
-A three-time All-Southland player, she was a member of Lamar's title winning team in 2008 and in her senior season was named Southland Player of the Year, after going undefeated in singles (21-0).
+A three-time All-Southland player, she was a member of Lamar's title winning team in 2008 and in her senior season was named Southland Player of the Year, after going undefeated in singles (21–0).

-Gutiérrez competed for the Venezuela Fed Cup team in both 2005 and 2015.
+Gutiérrez competed for the Venezuela Fed Cup team in both 2005 and 2015 with a win-loss record of 0–5.
 She was a team silver medalist at the 2014 Central American and Caribbean Games and also represented Venezuela at the 2015 Pan American Games.